taikedz/dockervisor/README.md

 ## Remapping

-A remapping overrides file can be specified to override the ports: add a `dcv-$IMAGENAME` to the same directory as the Dockerfile containing a JSON data file with the appropriate keys.
+A remapping overrides file can be specified to override the ports: add a `jockler-$IMAGENAME` to the same directory as the Dockerfile containing a JSON data file with the appropriate keys.

 Multiple keys can be used (once per key name) in the same overrides file.